ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 Every normal reward from the above locations can be in another player's world.
 For the locations which do not include a normal reward, Resource Packs and traps are instead added to the pool.
 Traps are optional.

-A player can enable some settings that will add some items to the pool that are relevant to progression
+A player can enable some options that will add some items to the pool that are relevant to progression
 - Seasons Randomizer:
   - All 4 seasons will be items, and one of them will be selected randomly and be added to the player's start inventory
   - At the end of each month, the player can choose the next season, instead of following the vanilla season order.
 On Seasons Randomizer, they can only choose from the seasons they have received.